What is coaching?

 Horses are very perceptive and intuitive animals, which makes them wonderful co-coaches.
-When you do a Coaching with a Horse meeting with Helen, you will meet at a local horse farm.
+When you do a Coaching with a Horse meeting with me, you will meet at a local horse farm.
 You will be introduced to a horse that has been chosen specifically for you on that day.
 This meeting will be done in an enclosed pen, usually a round pen (which is exactly what it sounds like – a pen that is round).
 The horse will be loose in the pen with you.
 You are able to interact with the horse (e.g., pet it) and get comfortable being together in this enclosed space.
 Once you are ready, the coaching will begin to address your current challenge.
 The horse’s behavior is how he/she communicates messages he/she wants to share with you.
-Therefore, as you go through your coaching meeting, you and Helen will observe the horse’s behavior and will discuss this (e.g., what is the horse’s response when you talked about, did you notice what the horse did when you talked about ).
+Therefore, as you go through your coaching meeting, we will observe the horse’s behavior and will discuss this (e.g., what is the horse’s response when you talked about your challenge, did you notice what the horse did when you talked about a particular topic).
 At the end of your coaching meeting, you will share what you discovered during this meeting, as well as, your next steps.
 Additionally, if you’d like, you’ll spend a little time with the horse.

 How often do I talk to my coach?

 The cost varies depending upon the type of service you choose.
 There are a variety of individual coaching services, as well as a number of group programs.
 Please refer to the 1-to-1 Coaching page for more information.

 What do I have to do when I’m working with a coach?

 The International Coach Federation (ICF) has created a certification program that is considered to be the gold standard for coaches internationally.
 They provide the requirements for achieving various certifications.
 Please refer to the ICF website for the full certification details.
 The ICF also has regulatory and ethical standards.
 Please click here to review these standards.
 I earned my Professional Certified Coaching (PCC) certification from the ICF.